VA Loans From ACU

 The interest rate will be valid for a set number of days.
 Your lender must honor the agreed rate if interest rates rise, and you must honor it if interest rates fall.

-Closing costs are generally about 4% to 5% of the home’s value and are split between the buyer, seller, and lender.
+Closing costs are generally about 3% to 5% of the home’s value and are typically paid by the buyer, but can be split between the buyer, seller, and lender if negotiated.
 With a VA Loan, the VA sets limits on some fees so your closing costs may be lower than for a conventional mortgage.

 The VA states you cannot be charged prepayment penalties (if you pay off your loan early), settlement charges, and attorney fees from your lender (though you may need to hire your own attorney).